 Geometric distortion affects not only the astrometry, but also the photometry, since it induces an apparent variation in surface brightness across the field of view.
 In order to preserve the point-source photometric accuracy of non-drizzled images, an additional correction to the photometry is required via multiplication of the ACS/WFC flat-fielded images by the pixel area map (PAM).
 The effective area of each pixel is shown in Figure 10.112 as a contour plot, generated from data taken in Cycle 27.
 The pixel area ranges from 0.88 to 1.06 times the central value.
-PAM files can be generated using the instructions on the Pixel Area Maps page of the ACS website.
+PAM files can be generated by following instructions on the Pixel Area Maps page of the ACS website.
 Note that non-polynomial distortion effects, tabulated in the NPOLFILE and D2IMFILE, are not included in PAMs generated by following these instructions.
 These PAMs change little with time; PAMs generated from 2004 and 2018 data are different by about 0.2%.

 HRC has been unavailable since January 2007.
 Information regarding the HRC is provided for archival purposes only.